anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Describes a component or service or functionality available in the customer site/domain.

 off-site:
-: Describes a component or service or functionality not available in the customer site/domain.
+: Describes a component or service or functionality not available within the customer site/domain.
-  This may be a central site or a cloud service, to which only a temporary connection is available, or which is in a different administrative domain.
+It may be at a central site or an internet resident "cloud" service.
+The connection may also be a temporary: available only at times when workers are present on a construction side, for instance.

 PER:
 : Pledge-enrollment-request is a signature wrapped CSR, signed by the pledge that requests to enroll in a domain